Code of conduct

 If a someone engages in harassing behaviour, the chair or board of trustees may take any action they deem appropriate, including warning the offender, or expulsion from visiting the premises, or in some instances reporting to the police.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
-You can reach out to the hall volunteers for any incidents related to this conference at email@example.com Our volunteers, chair and board will be happy to help participants contact any relevant internal or external actors to assist those experiencing harassment to feel safe for the duration of the conference, you can contact the team on firstname.lastname@example.org
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the Village Hall team.
+You can reach out to the hall volunteers for any incidents related to this conference at email@example.com Our volunteers, chair and board will be happy to help participants contact any relevant internal or external actors to assist those experiencing harassment to feel safe when visiting the Hall, you can contact the team on firstname.lastname@example.org